North Albury Football Club: History

-The club was formed in 1943, and for the first few years of their existence played in the Chiltern & District Football Association, then moved to the O&MFL in 1947.
-For a short time in the early 1950s they also played a reserves team in the Hume Football League.
-Bunton Park was established during the post-World War II period in an area that was quickly becoming established with housing.
+Bunton Park was established during the post-World War II period in an area that was quickly becoming established with housing and North Albury FC moved in as a tenant in 1960, after sharing the Albury Sports Ground with Albury FC between 1937 and 1959.
 Bunton Park is named after Cleaver Bunton, long-time mayor of Albury, rather than his famous footballing brother Haydn Bunton, although neither played for North Albury.